AntonEvmenenko/CLN-SimpleFOC/README.md

 ## Safety warning

 Please be attentive when interacting with the CLN.
 It is a good idea to occasionally check the temperature of the DRV8844 (even with your finger) to make sure it is not overheating.
 In addition, for the first tests, it is a very good idea to use a laboratory power supply that can limit the current.
 1 Ampere should be quite enough to start with.
-If tested irresponsibly, **WHITE SMOKE MAY ESCAPE** 🤣
+If tested irresponsibly, [**MAGIC SMOKE MAY ESCAPE**](https://en.wikipedia.org/wiki/Magic_smoke) 🤣

 ## How to use